glurth/SaveLoadFramework/README.md

 ### 1. Implementing Serialization

-You have two main options:
+You have two main options for how to specify the way to serialize a particular type of object (when passed/read to/from an IDataWriter/IDataReader):

 #### Option A: Implement `ISaveLoad`

-Implement the `ISaveLoad` interface for types you want to control:
+Implement the `ISaveLoad` interface for types you want to serialize

 ```csharp
 using EyE.Serialization;